Composition gold leaf and the problem of oxidation

-Let’s get one thing straight right away: metal leaf oxidises, however it is processed.
-You can slow down the oxidation process or even intensify it – whether intentionally or unintentionally – when processing metal leaf.
+Let’s get one thing straight right away: imitation gold and silver leaf as well as copper leaf oxidise, no matter how it is processed.
+You can slow down the oxidation process or even intensify it – whether intentionally or unintentionally – when working with them.

-We have put together a few facts regarding the subject of metal leaf.
+We have put together a few facts regarding the subject.

-- Workshops/building sites – The humidity level of the workshop of the building site must be controlled.
-A humidity that is too high will speed up oxidation when processing metal leaf.
-The ideal workshop or building site features air conditioning in summer and heating in winter.
+- Workshops/building sites – The humidity level of the workshop or the building site must be controlled.
+A humidity that is too high will speed up oxidation when using imitation gold and silver leaf and copper leaf.
+The ideal workshop or building site comes with air conditioning in summer and heating in winter.

 - Substrates – The substrate that is being treated with metal leaf should be clean, free from grease, sealed, varnished, and outgassed.
-Tip: as long as the varnish is still outgassing and smells, it should not be gilded with metal leaf.
-Freshly varnished surfaces constitute a high oxidation risk for the metal leaf/copper.
+Tip: as long as the varnish is still outgassing and smells, it should not be gilded with imitation gold and silver leaf or with copper leaf.
+Freshly varnished surfaces constitute a high oxidation risk for these metals.

-- Adhesives – Strictly speaking, there is no adhesive that is suitable for metal leaf, as these always promote oxidation of the metal.
-The chosen adhesive must be applied thinly and allowed to dry fully before further processing.
+- Adhesives – Strictly speaking, there is no adhesive that is suitable for such metal leaf, as these always promote oxidation of the metal.
+The chosen adhesive must be applied thinly and allowed to dry fully before further work.

 Processing and methods

-Metal leaf should always be stored in a cool, dry place, and should always be keep well sealed in a cardboard box or booklet.
-It should also never be touched with the fingers, as fingerprints continue to oxidise even under a coat of varnish.
+Metal leaf should always be stored in a cool, dry place, and should always be kept well-sealed in a cardboard box or booklet.
+It should also never be touched with fingers, as fingerprints continue to oxidise even under a coat of varnish.
 You should therefore always wear cotton gloves when working with metal leaf.
 Caution: In summer, hands sweat and gloves can become moist.
-They may not be particularly comfortable, but the best solution is to wear latex gloves under your cotton gloves.
+It may not be particularly comfortable, but the best solution is to wear latex gloves under your cotton gloves.

-- Varnish coat – Metal leaf must immediately (always on the same day) be protected from oxidation with a varnish coat.
-Tests are always essential, as varnish manufacturers are constantly “optimising” their varnish formulae.
+- Varnish coating – Imitation gold and silver leaf and copper leaf must immediately (always on the same day) be protected from oxidation with a varnish.
+Tests are always essential, as varnish manufacturers are constantly “optimising” their varnish formula.
 This varnish optimisation can often lead to unexpected problems with surfaces gilded with metal leaf.
 In the case of large surfaces, a second coat of varnish should always be applied.
 Accidentally missing a spot when varnishing quickly leads to oxidation and costly complaints.

-- Brush/gun – When overvarnishing, always use clean brushes.
-Thin coats of varnish are essential.
-When using a paint gun, the first coat of paint should always be sprayed thinly.
-Always operate compressed air systems with a refrigeration dryer.
+- Brush/gun – When varnishing, always use clean brushes.
+It is essential that the varnish coats are thin.
+When using a paint gun, the first coat of paint should always be sprayed on thinly.
+Always use guns with compressed air systems with a refrigeration dryer.
 Moisture in a compressed air system promotes oxidation.

 - Restoration – Even well-gilded and varnished metal leaf will slowly discolour over time.
 This makes restoration difficult, as a partial new gilding procedure must be tinted with great effort.
 Usually, a completely new gilding procedure is the fastest and therefore the most cost-effective solution.